pattern-lab/patternlab-node/README.md

 To have patternlab-node watch for changes to either a mustache template, data, or stylesheets, run `grunt|gulp watch` or `grunt|gulp serve`.
 The `Gruntfile|Gulpfile` governs what is watched.
 It should be easy to add scss or whatever preprocessor you fancy.

 ##### Preprocessor Support
 The patternlab-node release package ships with some `.scss` files utilized in the creation of the style guide and sample templates, but these are not required.
 The compilation tasks are commented out in the `Gruntfiles|Gulpfiles` but can be uncommented or changed to meet your needs.
-Sass modules are note included in `package.json` files - the prevailing thought being if you are familiar enough with preprocessors, you can use the instructions for [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) / [gulp-sass](https://github.com/dlmanning/gulp-sass) / _preprocessor of choice_ to install them.
+Sass modules are not included in `package.json` files - the prevailing thought being if you are familiar enough with preprocessors, you can use the instructions for [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) / [gulp-sass](https://github.com/dlmanning/gulp-sass) / _preprocessor of choice_ to install them.
+Uncomment the preprocessor configuration to fully utilize the example templates, css and style guide.

 **NOTE:** You may run into issues installing gulp-sass if you don't have the latest Visual Studio on Windows.
 See [here](https://github.com/sass/node-sass/issues/469) for more information and [this query](https://github.com/sass/node-sass/issues?utf8=%E2%9C%93&q=is%3Aissue+install) for a slew of installation problems related to gulp-sass.